-This improvement in macroeconomic conditions has been reflected in a recovery in investor sentiment for Eurozone equities in 2013 and early 2014, which has driven the re-opening of the European IPO market since the fourth quarter of 2012.
-In the three months ended 31 March 2014, 6 companies completed IPOs on Euronext markets.
+This improvement in macroeconomic conditions has been reflected in a recovery in investor sentiment for Eurozone equities in 2013 and the first half of 2014, which has driven the re-opening of the European IPO market since the fourth quarter of 2012.
+In the six months ended 30 June 2014, 28 companies completed IPOs on Euronext markets.
 In the year ended 31 December 2013, 22 companies completed IPOs on Euronext markets, compared to 13 in the year ended 31 December 2012.
-Lower volatility in European markets and the improvement in European market indices provide a positive backdrop for the IPO pipeline in 2014.
-An increase in new listings on Euronext's markets would have a positive effect on our revenues through an increase in admission fees and annual fees
+Extended period of low volatility in European markets and the improvement in European market indices provide a positive backdrop for the IPO pipeline in the second half of 2014.
+An increase in new listings on Euronext's markets would have a positive effect on our revenues through an increase in admission fees and annual fees.